SkidderMC/FDPClient/README.md

 - **Step 2:** Install Forge 1.8.9 [here](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html) (Skip if you have Forge)
 - **Step 3:** Start Forge and then close it
 - **Step 4:** Put the FDP jar in the mods folder in your Minecraft directory (%appdata%\\.minecraft\mods) (If you are using the official launcher, click the installations tab then click the folder icon next to forge)
-- **Step 5:** Enjoy our client!
+- **Step 5:** Enjoy!

 ## Issues
-Found a bug or a missing feature?
+Found bugs or a missing features?
 You can let us know by opening an issue [here](https://github.com/SkidderMC/FDPClient/issues)!

 ## License
 This project is subject to the [GNU General Public License v3.0](LICENSE).
 This does only apply for source code located directly in this clean repository.
 During the development and compilation process, additional source code may be used to which we have obtained no rights.
 Such code is not covered by the GPL license.